Serden-YilmazKose/website/content/pgp/first_post.md

 * To send me an encrypted message, you must write the message (in clear text), then encrypt it using my **public** key.
 That message can only be decrypted using my private key.
 The technology behind this is mind-boggling and fascinating, but you don't need to understand it.

 #### Is there an app I can use?
-There are dozens of PGP graphical software apps out there, but only one is known for it's easy of use; I personally find [Kleopatra](https://www.openpgp.org/software/kleopatra/) to be the standard when it comes to PGP messaging.
+There are dozens of PGP graphical software apps out there, but only one is known for it's ease of use; I personally find [Kleopatra](https://www.openpgp.org/software/kleopatra/) to be the standard when it comes to PGP messaging.
 Download it to follow the rest of this guide.

 #### How to encrypt messages using Kleopatra?
 Here are all the steps needed to start using Kleopatra: